JOHN BRANCA and MICHAEL JACKSON’S finances

 “He’s a great showman, a fantastic songwriter and his music has stood the test of time.
 People are going back to albums like Off the Wall and calling them classics.
 Young bands like ‘NSync and the Backstreet Boys are saying how good he is.”

 Ajax Scott, editor of the record industry bible Music Week, is similarly impressed by the artist’s new direction.
 “He’s still got it,” he said.

 “Invincible doesn’t just sound like they spent a huge amount of money on the latest producers.
 It sounds very much like Jackson, but contemporary Jackson.”

 By the way most of the tracks on the Invincible album are indeed excellent and are a step forward in Michael Jackson’s evolvement showing a new side to Michael the composer which is still waiting to be appreciated.

 However let us get back to John Branca.

-In February 2003 Branca was dismissed once again over the allegations of ”the flow of funds from Jackson through (Sony Music CEO Tommy) Mottola and Branca into offshore accounts in the Caribbean.”
+In February 2003 Branca was dismissed once again.
+Some said it was over the allegations of “the flow of funds from Jackson through (Sony Music CEO Tommy) Mottola and Branca into offshore accounts in the Caribbean.”
 The Manhattan-based corporate espionage firm, Interfor Inc. looked into the matter and on April 15, 2003 provided a confidential report.
 Johnnie Roberts of the Wrap says that its findings showed that no such crime had ever been committed.